Fazul Abdullah Mohammed

-Fazul Abdullah Mohammed (فاضل عبدالله محمد) (25 August 1972 – 8 June 2011, also known as Fadil Harun) was a Comorian-Kenyan member of al-Qaeda, and the leader of its presence in East Africa.
+Fazul Abdullah Mohammed (فاضل عبدالله محمد) (1972 or 1974 – 8 June 2011, also known as Fadil Harun) was a Comorian-Kenyan member of al-Qaeda, and the leader of its presence in East Africa.
 Mohammed was born in Moroni, Comoros Islands and had Kenyan as well as Comorian citizenship.
 He spoke French, Swahili, Arabic, English, and Comorian.

 Role in al-Qaeda

 Mohammed and a number of others were under indictment in the United States for their alleged participation in the 1998 United States embassy bombings in East Africa.
 He was searched with an Interpol arrest warrant since 1998.
 Mohammed was on the FBI's list of most wanted terrorists since its inception on 10 October 2001.
 The reward for finding Mohammed was US$5 million.

 In Kenya, Mohammed was once the secretary of, and lived in the same house as, Wadih el-Hage.
 El-Hage was indicted with Mohammed, and has been convicted.
 A letter to el-Hage, thought to be from Mohammed, was exhibited at el-Hage's trial.

 Mohammed spent time in Mogadishu planning a truck bombing against a United Nations establishment there, and was in the city on 3 October 1993, when Somali gunmen brought down two American helicopters and killed 18 U.S. special operations soldiers.